 Of course, there is no such thing as a free lunch or a free reward.
 Being rewarded usually costs you.
 In order to earn the credit card rewards, you are typically required to spend a certain amount of money on that credit card, and it has to be done within the first few months (in most cases, three months).

 The way you’re lured into a sign-up bonus is by earning a large amount of rewards by spending only a small amount.
-This usually happens only with a new credit card, as a “welcome” offer.
-If you play your cards right and are careful about what and where you spend, you may save a lot of money, and get rewarded in the meantime.
+This usually happens only with a new credit card as a “welcome” offer.
+If you are careful about what and where you spend, you may be able to save money and get rewarded in the meantime.
+However, as you’ll learn below, this practice can also have its downsides.

 Pay Off Your Balance in Full Each Billing Period

-While we’re on the subject, remember that paying off your credit card balance in full every month will keep away the interest charges that accrue when you don’t make a full monthly payoff.
+While on this subject, remember that paying off your credit card balance in full every month will keep away the interest charges that accrue when you don’t make a full monthly payoff.

-Look at it this way: when it comes to credit card churning, it’s you against the credit card companies.
-Reap their rewards, but don’t open yourself up to suffocating debt and high-interest charges.
+Look at it this way: When it comes to credit card churning, it’s you against the credit card companies.
+You want to reap their rewards but not open yourself up to suffocating debt and high-interest charges.

-Credit card churning can only work if the consumer hits the rewards thresholds, but practice responsible spending.
-If you’re someone who doesn’t manage credit card debt well, or tends to overspend just to cash in on the rewards, it might be better to steer clear of credit card churning.
+Credit card churning can work if the consumer hits the rewards thresholds, but practice responsible spending.
+If you’re someone who doesn’t manage credit card debt well or tends to overspend just to cash in on the rewards, it might be better to steer clear of credit card churning.

 Don’t be even a day late.
-Late fees are killer, and they’ll damage the credit rating you’ve worked so hard to keep strong.
-If other credit providers see a pattern of late payments, and they may not be so fast to offer you their credit card, which means no rewards.
+Late fees can be a budget buster, and they can damage the credit rating you’ve worked so hard to keep strong.
+If other credit providers see a pattern of late payments, and they may not be so fast to offer you their credit card, which means no rewards, or give you their best rates.

 An excellent way to avoid late payments is to schedule automatic payments through your debit card, or checking or savings accounts.
 This way, you just set it and forget it!